 - Embroidery scissors.
 These snip yarn with their sharp blades so it doesn’t fray and are compact enough to store with your small tools.

 - Something to track your project with.
 As you work each row you will want to keep count.
 There are a number of ways to do this and you will find what works for you.
-There are tracker apps, you can use a small note book or check out the project trackers I have designed that have spots for notes in each row.
+There are tracker apps, you can use a small notebook or check out the project trackers I have designed that have spots for notes in each row.

-How to chose yarn for beginners
+How to choose yarn for beginners

 Avoid scratchy feeling yarn because it is uncomfortable in your fingers and can cause burning feeling.
 Some yarns do soften up after being given a softening treatment.
 Many acrylic value yarns are uncomfortable to work with as you’re learning but if you watch for sales the softer acrylic and blends will be a similar price.